Family Dinner

 My sister and my nephew live in the UK.
 She has a mixed accent, but he’s full on.
 And i love it!
 Just talked to him today, and it’s always so fun to hear what he has to say.

-Katie @ Live Half Full February 18, 2013 at 12:40 am
+• Katie @ Live Half Full February 18, 2013, 12:40 am

 Mmm… love Moscato!

-Rebecca February 18, 2013 at 12:45 am
+• Rebecca February 18, 2013, 12:45 am

-No cool accents in my family (unless you count almost all of us being born and raised in Minnesota. :P ), but a couple of my friends can do relatively good English/Scottish accents.
+No cool accents in my family (unless you count almost all of us being born and raised in Minnesota. :P), but a couple of my friends can do relatively good English/Scottish accents.
 I think it comes from watching a lot of BBC stuff.
 And Fry & Laurie.

 My dad’s originally from California but he’s been here long enough that if there was much a difference in accent, he’s got a Minnesotan one now.
 When we chat with family out there, I don’t ever notice much of a difference, but maybe I’m just used to it.

-Robyn February 18, 2013 at 1:32 am
+• Robyn February 18, 2013, 1:32 am

 Found this recipe – http://www.food.com/recipe/proper-roast-potatoes-english-style-91179